 Chloroacetanilide herbicide metabolites - In a study completed in 2000, 27 monitoring wells, 22 private drinking water wells, and 23 municipal wells in Wisconsin were sampled for alachlor, metolachlor, acetochlor, and their ethane sulfonic acid (ESA) and oxanillic acid (OA) metabolites.
 Wells were selected based on previous detections of pesticides or proximity to agricultural fields.
 Alachlor, metolachlor, and acetochlor are chloroacetanilide herbicides that are commonly used on corn and other crops in Wisconsin.
 With the exception of alachlor ESA, no historical data exists for these metabolites in Wisconsin groundwater because laboratory methods were not previously available.
 Over 80 percent of the monitoring wells and drinking water wells included in the survey contained the ESA and OA metabolites of alachlor and metolachlor.
 The metabolites of acetochlor showed a lower frequency of detection.
-Metabolite concentrations ranged from near the level of detection to 42 μ g/L. Monitoring wells and private drinking water wells, but the municipal wells did show significant impacts.
+Metabolite concentrations ranged from near the level of detection to 42 $\mu$ g/L. Monitoring wells and private drinking water wells showed higher detection frequencies and concentrations than the deeper municipal wells, but the municipal wells did show significant impacts.
 Fifty-two percent of the municipal wells had at least one detection.
 No municipal well had pesticide levels that exceeded an enforcement standard.